-Today’s Estadio Benito Villamarín was built for the Ibero-Americano Exhibition in 1929.
-Called the Estadio de la Exposición, then Heliópolis after its location, it was inaugurated with an international between Spain and Portugal.
+The fourth-biggest league stadium in Spain attracting the fourth-biggest gates, the Estadio Benito Villamarín was built for the Ibero-Americano Exhibition in 1929.
+First called the Estadio de la Exposición, then Heliópolis after its location, it was inaugurated with an international between Spain and Portugal.
 Nevertheless, Betis carried on playing at their old ground, the Campo de Patronato, through the early 1930s.

 It was at Patronato, between Avenida de Ramón Carande and Calle Diego de la Barrera, that Betis staged their triumphant (and so far, solitary) championship-winning campaign of 1935.

 Flush with this success, the club moved to the grandiose Heliópolis, just as civil war broke out.

 Post-war chairman Benito Villamarín improved the stadium as Betis followed suit.
 Taking the influential administrator’s name after his death in 1966, the venue saw considerable changes for the 1982 World Cup.
 A new three-tiered main stand was erected, the stand opposite made all-seated and given a new roof.
 It was the perfect stage for David Narey to open the scoring for Scotland against Brazil – and Zico’s men to get four back.

 In 1998, megalomaniac chairman Manuel Ruiz de Lopera had the stadium completed rebuilt and renamed after him, involving extended delays and staggering expense.